apache/pekko/akka-docs/src/main/paradox/distributed-pub-sub.md

 ## DistributedPubSub Extension

-In the example above the mediator is started and accessed with the @apidoc[akka.cluster.pubsub.DistributedPubSub](akka.cluster.pubsub.DistributedPubSub) extension.
+In the example above the mediator is started and accessed with the @apidoc[cluster.pubsub.DistributedPubSub](cluster.pubsub.DistributedPubSub) extension.
 That is convenient and perfectly fine in most cases, but it can be good to know that it is possible to start the mediator actor as an ordinary actor and you can have several different mediators at the same time to be able to divide a large number of actors/topics to different mediators.
 For example you might